personalSol/devNotes/1 - notes/b. languages/javascript/js - functions.md

 	- have to use return explicitly
 - implicitly
 	- don't have to use `{}` and it implcitly returns the value written inside
+- we can't use this as it doesn't know this/current context

+in normal function, we have:
+- we have context of this

 # Reference